eternagame/.github/CONTRIBUTING.md

 ## Questions and Community

-Have questions about contributing, or want to get in touch with us to talk shop (or anything else)?
+Have questions about contributing or want to get in touch with us to talk shop (or anything else)?
 Join the Eterna Discord: [![Eterna Discord](https://discord.com/api/guilds/702618517589065758/widget.png?style=banner2)](https://discord.gg/KYeTwux).

 ## Feature Requests and Bug Reports